Snugggy/weather-app/README.md

 # Weather-app
 weather app to display current weather
 the weather app is defaulted to Austin, Tx.
-once a new city, and state is saved, the data is stored in local storage for future use
+once a new city and state is saved, the data is stored in local storage for future use

 ### To run